DavidVujic/clojurescript-amplified/README.md

 and run some initialization steps.
 Everything is described in the official [Amplify docs](https://docs.amplify.aws/start/getting-started/installation/q/integration/react/#option-1-watch-the-video-guide).

 ##### Want to try out Storybook, without having to setup AWS Amplify?
-If so, then You can safely skip the Amplify init stuff, delete the `aws` specific requires and the initialization in the `app.core` namespace.
+If so, then you can safely skip the Amplify init stuff, delete the `aws` specific requires and the initialization in the `app.core` namespace.

 I plan to split the example code into branches (something like `with-amplify` and `with-storybook`) shortly.

 ##### Commands